parmsam/quarto-quiz/README.md

 - Option 4
 ```

+## Advanced usage

-By default, the keyboard shortcut to check the quiz question is 'c'.
-You can change this by setting the `checkKey` option in your YAML header like:
+You can customize the behavior of the quiz extension by setting options in the YAML header of your document.
+The default options are captured in [_extensions.yml](_extensions/quiz/_extension.yml).

+Here's an example of what that might look like:

 ```yaml
 title: "Multiple Choice Quiz Example"